The Personal and Professional Benefits of Volunteering

 Providing a service to others and helping them feel good about themselves can give you a sense of accomplishment and pride.
 These feelings naturally carry over into personal and professional endeavors.
 Perhaps you were the point person for your community’s clothing drive, seeing to every detail from communication to collection to distribution.
 Your success in that area might inspire you to raise your hand for more project management opportunities or speak up with an organizational idea you might not have felt comfortable sharing before.

-Volunteering together builds camaraderie and boosts morale among employees, which enhances their job engagement, making it beneficial for your company to offer some sort of volunteering opportunities.
+Volunteering together builds camaraderie and boosts morale among employees, which enhances job engagement, making it beneficial for your company to offer some sort of volunteering opportunities.

-Make sure to review your company’s specific benefits, as many employers also offer corporate matching gift programs.
+Make sure to review your company’s specific volunteer benefits, as many employers also offer corporate matching gift programs.
 Volunteerism pays dividends for both employee and employer.
 As the year comes to a close, realize the power that exists in taking some time to do good—for others and for yourself.